+The best Oktoberfest in Massachusetts 2013 list of events.
 You would expect that a city with two of America’s most popular Octoberfest beer breweries would put on a pretty good party to celebrate the beers German origins.
 And you would be right.
-Enjoy the sixteen Oktoberfest festivals that Boston and the rest of Massachusetts offer.
+Enjoy the sixteen Massachusetts Oktoberfest festivals that Boston and the rest of the state offer.

 Harpoon Oktoberfest – Boston, MA – October 4-5, 2013

 Oktoberfest has been going strong in fall at Harpoon in Boston for more than two decades.
 2013 is Harpoon’s 23rd annual Boston Oktoberfest of beer, music, and Fall in New England.
 The event includes Harpoon beer, German food, Oompah bands, chicken dancing, keg bowling game, and German chocolate cake-eating contest.